pivotal/docs-tap/scc/parameters-reference.hbs.md

 > **Note** It might not be necessary to change the default Git implementation
 > but some providers, such as Azure DevOps, require you to use `libgit2` due to
-> the server-side implementation providing support only for [git's v2
+> the server-side implementation providing support only for [Git v2
 > protocol](https://git-scm.com/docs/protocol-v2).
 For information about the
-> features supported by each implementation, see [git
+> features supported by each implementation, see [Git
 > implementation](https://fluxcd.io/flux/components/source/gitrepositories/#git-implementation) in the flux documentation.

 For information about how to create a Workload that uses a GitHub